drawwithcode/2022-group-project-group05/README.md

     drawCanvas(ctx, imageData);
 }
  ```
- The second function `clamps` the r, g, b values of the pixels of the canvas within a certain range to limit the color depth of the image.
-It then cycles to a `for loop` to define a new array of pixels.
+In the third function the array of pixels is then applied to the context of the original canvas to redraw its pixels.

  ```javascript
 //third function